lqez/django-tossi/README.md

 Notice
 ------
-I wrote better version of this module within sublee/korean, and it had merged into master.
+I wrote better version of this module within sublee/korean, and it had been merged into master.
 So, if you're using latest version of sublee/korean, just use shipped korean.ext.django module.
 Thanks.

 Installation